 As a business we recognise our responsibility to be aware of the risks of Modern Slavery within our own organisation and supply chain.
 We have taken the following steps:

 This was a new and important step for us and acts as the cornerstone of our Social Compliance Model.
 The Code is based on ethical, moral and legal principles which provide a framework for all that we do.
 Our Suppliers and Services Providers can expect us to comply with the law, observe ethical standards and act as a fair business partner.
 In turn, we expect our Suppliers and Service Providers to apply the same standards.
 We make an unambiguous commitment in the Code to treat our service provider and suppliers with dignity and respect.

 Part 1 of the Code sets out the principles that we expect our employees to comply with in the course of their relationship and interactions with our Suppliers and Service Providers.
-Part 2 of the Code sets out the principles that we expect our Suppliers and Service Providers to comply with whilst they are engaged by us.
+Part 2 of the Code sets out the principles which we expect our Suppliers and Service Providers to comply with while they are engaged by us.
 We expect the standards set out in the Code to be passed on to the employees, workers and the suppliers of our Suppliers and Services Providers.

 Both parts of the Code include specific provisions in relation to Modern Slavery.
 Specifically, we define what Modern Slavery means and make clear that it is prohibited in our operations and supply chain.
 Hermes and our employees will not engage in, facilitate or fail to report any activity that might lead to, or suggest, a breach of our Code in this respect.
 Likewise, our Suppliers and Service Providers must not engage in, facilitate or fail to report any activity that might lead to, or suggest, a breach of those principles.